-Response: Many people believe that the Bible was inspired by God, that everything recorded in the Bible is the word of God, completely untainted by man’s will and that the Bible is absolutely authoritative.
+Response: Many people believe that the Bible was inspired by God, that everything recorded in the Bible is the, completely untainted by man’s will and that the Bible is absolutely authoritative.
 They even treat the Bible the same as they treat God.
 They think that anyone who says the Bible is tainted by man’s will is attacking and denying the Bible, and shall be cursed.
 Does this view conform to the truth?
 Does it have any basis in God’s words?
 Jehovah God never gave such testimony about the Bible, and neither did the Lord Jesus, and the Holy Spirit has never given such testimony about the Bible either.
 Everyone who knows the Bible knows that the Bible was not written by God Himself, but within it are the records of ancient prophets, disciples and apostles about the work God had done, as well as the personal experiences of disciples and apostles and the epistles that they wrote to the churches of that time, and there are also some prophecies about God’s final work.
 It is a book collected and compiled by later generations that records the historical facts of the work of God, and it was put together by people.
 Even though it contains details of the work and utterances of Jehovah and Jesus at the time, the Bible was not personally documented by Jehovah and Jesus, and the words were not all personally uttered by Jehovah and Jesus.
-So how can people say that all the words in the Bible are God’s words and are completely untainted by man’s will, and that the Bible is completely accurate and without errors?’s words explain all of this clearly: “Today, people believe the Bible is God, and that God is the Bible.
+So how can people say that all the words in the Bible are God’s words and are completely untainted by man’s will, and that the Bible is completely accurate and without errors? ’s words explain all of this clearly: “Today, people believe the Bible is God, and that God is the Bible.
 So, too, do they believe that all the words of the Bible were the only words God spoke, and that they were all said by God.
 Those who believe in God even think that although all of the sixty-six books of the Old and New Testament were written by people, they were all given by inspiration of God, and a record of the utterances of the Holy Spirit.
 This is the erroneous interpretation of people, and it does not completely accord with the facts.
 In fact, apart from the books of prophecy, most of the Old Testament is historical record.
 Some of the epistles of the New Testament come from people’s experiences, and some come from the enlightenment of the Holy Spirit; the Pauline epistles, for example, arose from the work of a man, they were all the result of the Holy Spirit’s enlightenment, and they were written for the churches, were words of exhortation and encouragement for the brothers and sisters of the churches.
 They were not words spoken by the Holy Spirit—Paul could not speak on behalf of the Holy Spirit, and neither was he a prophet, much less did he see visions that John beheld.
 His epistles were written for the churches of Ephesus, Philadelphia, Galatia, and other churches.
 And thus, the Pauline epistles of the New Testament are epistles that Paul wrote for the churches, and not inspirations from the Holy Spirit, nor are they the direct utterances of the Holy Spirit. … All he said that was edifying and positive to people was right, but it did not represent the utterances of the Holy Spirit, and he could not represent God.
 It is an egregious understanding, and a tremendous blasphemy, for people to treat the records of a man’s experiences and a man’s epistles as the words spoken by the Holy Spirit to the churches! … His identity was merely that of a working apostle, and he was merely an apostle who was sent by God; he was not a prophet, nor a foreteller.
 So to him, his own work and the lives of the brothers and sisters were of the utmost importance.
 Thus, he could not speak on behalf of the Holy Spirit.
 His words were not the words of the Holy Spirit, much less could they be said to be the words of God, for Paul was nothing more than a creature of God, and was certainly not the incarnation of God” (“Concerning the Bible (3)” in The Word Appears in the Flesh).

 Through the words of Almighty God, we can see that not everything recorded in the Bible is the word of God.
 The books of the prophets, books in the Old Testament such as Daniel, Isaiah, Hosea and Jeremiah were all directly instructed by God and they relate the things that God was going to accomplish that He told to man through the mouths of the prophets; the entirety of these books are from God, without any adulteration whatsoever.
 Besides these, however, most of the other books in the Old Testament, such as Genesis, Exodus, Joshua, Ruth, and Nehemiah, are records of the history of Israel.
 Of course, there is also a small portion that are books of wisdom, such as Proverbs, Song of Solomon, and Ecclesiastes.
 The words in these books are not all God’s words.
 It’s just like the Five Books of Moses, being Genesis, Exodus, Leviticus, Numbers, and Deuteronomy—these books on how Jehovah God initially created the heavens and earth and all things, how the Israelites were led out of Egypt into Canaan, and the process of how laws were promulgated—were recorded by Moses so that later generations could know about the deeds of Jehovah God.
 They are not entirely the word of God.
 The books recorded by Moses contain words uttered by Jehovah God (see Exo 3:5–10; 14:1–4), words spoken by Moses (see Exo 8:26, 29; 9:29–30), words spoken by the Israelites (see Exo 16:2–3; Num 14:2), as well as words spoken by God’s messenger (see Gen 22:11–12).
 Not all of the words were uttered by God.
 And in the New Testament, apart from the words spoken by the Lord Jesus when He worked as recorded in the Four Gospels, the remainder is mostly epistles written by the disciples or apostles to the churches, with the majority being epistles written by Paul.
 The disciples and apostles are not God, nor are they prophets who can relay the words of God.
 They certainly cannot represent God and cannot speak on behalf of the Holy Spirit.
 Therefore, the epistles they wrote merely represent man’s experiences; they cannot be said to be the words of the Holy Spirit, and neither were they personally inspired by God.
 It’s just like the spiritual books written by Witness Lee, Watchman Nee, Madame Jeanne Guyon, Lawrence and so forth, which only discuss some enlightenments brought about by the Holy Spirit and some personal experiences.
 Therefore, only the utterances of Jehovah and Jesus and the words inspired by God within the Bible are the words of God, untainted by man’s will, and absolutely inerrant.
 None of the remaining words are God’s words.
 If we treat all the human records, human experiences and the epistles in the Bible as the word of God, then that is equating man’s words to God’s words.
 This is a huge mistake and is a blasphemy toward God!